the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 *If there are physical office locations, or co-working spaces accessible for most members*

-- Reserve conference room(s) (or similar venues) with high speed internet
+- Reserve conference room(s) (or similar venues) with high-speed internet
 - Share details on how members can access this venue
 - When possible, use individual cameras to simulate remote participation so that others joining remotely don't feel left out
 - If the reserved location has a webcam and microphone, check that they work properly